 In the first of a series of stories about how people have forged their careers, and the decisions they've made along the way; we hear from Voco's co-founder, Simon, on the choices he's made and the lessons he's learned.

-Like many people I had no clear vocation or passion to follow, I was pretty good at most things so I chose a route that would expose me to lots of different opportunities.
+Like many people I had no clear vocation or obvious passion to follow, I was passably good at a broad set of things so I always looked for routes that would expose me to lots of different opportunities.
 What I was clear on is that I loved variety, change and challenge.

 When I look back to my school days, I can see that I was always interested in entrepreneurship.
-I loved problem solving and overcoming the odds, and I always had a deep rooted confidence that I’d be able to do something significant.
-As a bit of an introvert, I never saw myself as a bombastic self-made business leader, but I knew I liked the idea of being accountable to myself.
+I loved problem solving and overcoming the odds.
+As a bit of an introvert, I never saw myself as a bombastic business leader, but I knew I liked the idea of being accountable to myself.

 Making a switch

-Perhaps unsurprisingly, I quickly found I hated my course; I felt stupid every time I walked into a lecture, and while I liked the logic of programming, I found writing code really difficult.
+Perhaps unsurprisingly, I quickly found I hated my course; I felt stupid every time I walked into a lecture, and while I liked the logic of programming, I found writing code tough.
 I finished my first year but then switched to study Physics, which was a better fit as it was more theoretical, and less focused on knowing where to place a semicolon!
-I think it’s easy to make a change when you know something is really wrong for you; you have to trust your judgement.

 I graduated from university in 2002 - bang into the middle of a recession - so I felt pretty lucky to get a consulting job, albeit it in a pretty niche firm.
 I was drawn to management consulting because it would expose me to a wide range of businesses and functions, and I found myself working on interesting projects and visiting interesting places.
 But I couldn’t settle.